Emma Catalina Encinas Aguayo: Career

 In addition to her work for the Alliance, Gutiérrez Suárez was dedicated to the empowerment of women and worked to gain suffrage in the early 1950s.
 In 1953, she worked as a television producer in Mexico City, producing educational programs to inform women on issues and their responsibilities as voters.
 Gutiérrez Suárez wrote articles for many periodicals in Mexico and was featured in both the Reader's Digest and the Saturday Evening Post.
 In addition to her own writing, she translated around 300 articles, books and novels per year as she was fluent in English, French, Portuguese, Russian and Spanish.
 She worked in public relations with American Airlines in Mexico and acted as a translator for numerous businesses, as well as the United Nations center in Mexico City.
 In the 1960s, she served as an interpreter and translator for several government offices, as well as serving the Echeverría family.
 In the 1970s, she became the official translator for president Luis Echeverría during his term.

 Death and legacy

+Bust of Emma Encinas Aguayo, Terminal 1 of Mexico City International Airport, Mexico.

 Encinas died on 15 November 1990.
 Two years after her death, a bust paid for by the women of the Pan American Round Table was installed at the Mexico City International Airport in the Gallery of the Heroes of World Aviation.
 Papers related to her work for the Panamerican Alliance can be found at the University of Texas at Austin in the Nettie Lee Benson Latin American Collection for the Alliance of Pan American Round Tables under the name Emma G. Suarez.